-All graduation requirements shall normally be met in a time period not to exceed six years following admission to junior status.
-In the case of hardship, a petition for one additional year may be submitted to the Academic Progress Committee after consultation with the Dean of Advising and Co-Curricular Programs (full and part-time students) and the Department Head/Program Chair of the major or the major adviser.
+- All graduation requirements shall normally be met in a time period not to exceed six years following admission to junior status.
+In the case of hardship, a petition for one additional year may be submitted to the Academic Progress Committee after consultation with the respective Class Dean in the Office of Advising and Co-Curricular Programs (full and part-time students) and the Department Head/Program Chair of the major or the major adviser.
 Ordinarily, no extensions will be granted beyond the seventh year.
-[90-42, Rev. 1999, 06-33, 2014]

-7.8.1 In order to meet expectations of appropriate and current preparation for upper level work within the major program, a time period not to exceed five years shall be permitted between the completion of a prerequisite course (including transfer credit) and the initiation of the required course for which it is specified.
+[90-42, Rev. 1999, 06-33, 2014, 2023] - 7.8.1 In order to meet expectations of appropriate and current preparation for upper level work within the major program, a time period not to exceed five years shall be permitted between the completion of a prerequisite course (including transfer credit) and the initiation of the required course for which it is specified.
 Students who wish to appeal this rule may petition to the Academic Progress Committee after having consulted with their major departments/programs.
 [90-42]

-7.8.2 If a part-time student fails to maintain minimum progress, defined as two courses in the curriculum successfully completed in a twelve-month period, the student's progress will be reviewed by the Academic Progress Committee, which may then recommend to the Dean of Advising and Co-Curricular Programs that the student be required to withdraw.
+7.8.2 If a part-time student fails to maintain minimum progress, defined as two courses in the curriculum successfully completed in a twelve-month period, the student's progress will be reviewed by the Academic Progress Committee, which may then recommend to the respective Class Dean in the Office of Advising and Co-Curricular Programs that the student be required to withdraw.
 Re-admission to the College's academic program is not automatic and will depend on evidence that a student will be able to make reasonable progress in subsequent work.
-If a part-time student withdraws from the academic program for any reason (academic or personal), they must meet with the Registrar or Associate Director of Admissions and their Department Head/Program Chair or program adviser prior to readmission.
-They will make a recommendation to the Dean of Advising and Co-Curricular Programs concerning re-admission.
-[90-42, Rev. 1999, 06-33, 2014]
+If a part-time student withdraws from the academic program for any reason (academic or personal), they must meet with the Registrar or Associate Director of Admissions and their Department Head/Program Chair or program adviser prior to re-admission.
+They will make a recommendation to the respective Class Dean in the Office of Advising and Co-Curricular Programs concerning re-admission.
+[90-42, Rev. 1999, 06-33, 2014, 2023]